KIT-MRT/iv2023-workshop/index.md

 - March 30, 2023: Workshop Paper Notification of Acceptance
 - April 22, 2023: Workshop Final Paper Submission Deadline

-In case of discrepencies with the deadlines on the official website, the ones on the website are the ones that are to be followed: [https://2023.ieee-iv.org/call-for-workshops/](https://2023.ieee-iv.org/call-for-workshops/)
+In case of different deadlines on the official website, the ones on the website are to be followed: [https://2023.ieee-iv.org/call-for-workshops/](https://2023.ieee-iv.org/call-for-workshops/)

 ## Topics
 The topics of interest of the workshop include, but are not limited to: